 Find Out If You're Eligible for a Simplified Divorce

 You and your spouse may be eligible for a faster, easier type of divorce—known as a Simplified Dissolution of Marriage—if the wife isn't pregnant, the marriage doesn't involve any minor children, you can both agree that the marriage is irretrievably broken, provide proof of Florida residency, and come to an agreement regarding the division of marital assets.

 Divorce often involves complicated legal issues and litigation.
 Without a knowledgeable and experienced divorce attorney, you simply can't be sure that your rights and interests are protected.
 Don't leave your future to chance.
 The sooner you consult and hire a divorce attorney, the better.

 Request a Free Initial Divorce Consultation

 Considering a Florida divorce?
 You've come to the right place.
-At Good Life Legal Services, we use a practical approach and creative solutions to resolve cases in our clients' favor.
+At Good Life Legal, we use a practical approach and creative solutions to resolve cases in our clients' favor.
 Find out how we can help you: Contact us today to schedule an appointment for a complimentary initial consultation.